ignite-analytics/clamav-scanner/README.md

 - OpenTofu module for Cloud Run deployment
 - Pulumi Typescript app for Cloud Run deployment

+> [!IMPORTANT]
+> Cloud Run supports only images from Artifact Registry and Docker Hub.
+ATM we only provide pre-build images as GitHub pakcage which works fine for GKE.
+If you want to deploy on Cloud Run, you need to build the image and push it to Artifact Registry.

 ## Issues, Features, Feedback

 Your input matters.
 Feel free to open [issues](https://github.com/ignite-analytics/clamav-scanner/issues) for bugs, feature requests, or any feedback you may have.
 Check if a similar issue exists before creating a new one, and please use clear titles and explanations to help understand your point better.
 Your thoughts help me improve this project!